yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

-The `srcset` attribute declares multiple image alternatives to the browser, as well as their descriptors. `x` descriptors tell the browser about the image resource's image density. `w` descriptors tell it about the image resource's width.
+The `srcset` attribute declares multiple image alternatives to the browser, as well as their descriptors. `x` descriptors tell the browser about the image resource's density. `w` descriptors tell it about the image resource's width.

 These enable the browser to pick the right resource, based on the